AndreasHeindorff/MEAN_Period_4/README.md

 Somewhat the same method as XSS, a page where you can write SQL statements directly in a login or a search field, enables the use of the 1=1 method to gain priviliges to do what ever you want via SQL.

 - DDOS:
 Denial Of Service attacks is when you send a lot of requests to a server using a bot network to either deny 'real' traffic access or to crash the server.
-Threats using a NoSQL database: There is not something directly similar to SQL injection with a NoSQL database, but there are other security issues - e.g. with MongoDB you dont have a admin password thereby having the database 'exposed' if the communicationport 27017 and 28017 is open on the server.
+Threats using a NoSQL database: There is not something directly similar to SQL injection with a NoSQL database, but there are other security issues. with MongoDB you dont have a admin password thereby having the database 'exposed' if the communicationport 27017 and 28017 is open on the server.

 ###3.
 Explain, at a fundamental level, the technologies involved, and the steps required in initializing a SSL connection between a browser and a server and how to use SSL in a secure way.